What do I need to bring to the store to find my books?

 Where do I pick up my order?

 You can choose to pick your order up at the Co-op Main Store on the Drag (your order will be available in the Web Order Pick-up area on the Academic Floor) or at Co-op East, near the Law School.

 How do I cancel my order?

 If your order has not been processed, call us or Live Chat with us to cancel your order.
 If it is has already been processed, you'll need to pick up your order and return it at the Returns counter for a full refund, your must pickup your textbook order within 5 days, see below.

 How long do I have to pick up my order?

 We'll hold your textbook order until the end of the first week when classes begin.
 After classes begin, you have 5 calendar days to pick up your order.
-After the 5th calendar day, we will refund and restock your order, less a $20 restocking fee.
+After the 5th calendar day, we will restock your order.

 Why was my textbook cancelled from my order?